 “Thank you so much,” I said, guessing he would understand my body language if not my words.

-By the final day, $2 vodka coursed through our veins, and our slow boardwalk crawl looked more like a West Palm Beach walking club.
+, $2 vodka coursed through our veins, and our slow boardwalk crawl looked more like a West Palm Beach walking club.
 Koktebel might not rival the NOLA Jazz Fest in size, scope or hurricane cocktails, but it certainly competed on the unusual party tip.
 Hopefully it still does.

 In 2015, a headline on The Moscow Times website read, “The Battle for Crimea Plays Out in Jazz.”
 The year previous, Russia annexed Crimea, and though the festival continues under the same name, it now takes place west of Crimea in the beach town of Zatoka near Odessa.
 According to the Times website, there was no place for a Ukrainian festival in Russian Koktebel.
 Co-founder Kiselyov, now head of the Russian state news agency Rossiya Segodnya, apparently became an anti-Ukrainian Putin puppet, and he responded to the move by launching the Koktebel Jazz Party.
 Kiselyov had wished to keep the Koktebel Jazz Festival name, but co-founder Mlinarich must have sensed the coming drama and registered an international trademark in 2011 in her name.